hanabi/hanabi.github.io/misc/hat-guessing.md

 [Floris van Doorn](https://github.com/fpvandoorn/) created [a convention framework called Hat-Guessing](https://github.com/fpvandoorn/hanabi/blob/master/doc_hat_player.md) in June 2016.
 This is based on the paper [How to Make the Perfect Fireworks Display: Two Strategies for Hanabi](https://quuxplusone.github.io/blog/images/how-to-make-the-perfect-fireworks-display.pdf) by Christopher Cox, Jessica De Silva, Phillip Deorsey, and Josh Tobin.

-This framework is entirely separate from the Hyphen-ated convention framework.
+This framework is entirely separate from the Hyphenated convention framework.
 This document contains a basic description of how it works and has some helpful tools for people attempting to play with it.

 <br />